WorkloadAutomation/ibm-workload-automation-chart/README.md

 2. With the output obtained, replace \<ingress> in the URL https://\<ingress>/console.

+**For Gateway API:**

+1. Run the following command to obtain the token to be inserted in https://\<gatewayAPI>/console to connect to the console:

+        kubectl get httproute/<workload_automation_release_name>-waconsole -o 'jsonpath={..host}'-n <workload_automation_namespace>

+2. With the output obtained, replace \<gatewayAPI> in the URL https://\<gatewayAPI>/console

 **Logging into the console:**

 1. Log in to the console by using the URLs obtained in the previous step.

-2. For the credentials, specify the user name (wauser) and password (wa-pwd-secret, the passwrod specified when you created the secrets file to store passwords for the server, console and database).
+2. For the credentials, specify the user name (wauser) and password (wa-pwd-secret, the password specified when you created the secrets file to store passwords for the server, console and database).

 3. From the navigation toolbar, select **Administration -> Manage Engines**.